Houseplants Perfect for Bedrooms

 Growing Conditions: Low to bright light; 60-85 degrees F; evenly moist soil

-Almost as easy to grow as a pothos and twice as exciting in its leaf variegation, arrowhead vine flourishes in a variety of light conditions.
+Almost as easy to grow as a pothos and twice as exciting in its leaf variegation, the arrowhead vine flourishes in a variety of light conditions.
 The dark green leaves are marked with white along the veins; some varieties may show more white coloration.
 You can use it in a hanging basket, train it up a moss pole, or keep it clipped to the shape you like it.
-In a bedroom, let the soft-looking leaves trail down the side of a dresser or armoire.
+In a bedroom, let the soft-looking leaves trail down the side of a shelf, dresser, or armoire.

 Botanical name: Syngonium podophyllum